-The number of VAT reimbursement claims received by Member States increased yearon-year over the period 20013-2016.
+The number of VAT reimbursement claims received by Member States increased year-on-year over the period 20013-2016.
+Contrary to VAT refund claims, 2015-16 saw the largest annual rate of growth in the number of claims received in the four years for which data was collected.
 By 2016, approximately 0.04 reimbursement claims were being submitted per registered business across the EU, adjusted for filing periods in place in each Member State.
-This ranged from 0.004 claims per VATregistered business in Greece to 0.77 in Latvia.
+This ranged significantly between Member States, however, from 0.004 claims per VAT-registered business in Greece to 0.77 in Latvia.